Nexstar offers just over $4B for Tribune Media

 Nexstar will pay $46.50 per Tribune share.
 The companies value the transaction, which also includes debt, at $6.4 billion.

+In August Tribune called off its buyout by Sinclair, arguing that the company used "unnecessarily aggressive and protracted negotiations" with the Department of Justice and Federal Communications Commission over regulatory requirements, and refused to sell the stations it needed to in order to gain regulatory approval.
+Sinclair said at the time that it did not mislead the FCC.

-The deal is expected to close in the second half of 2019, if approved by regulators and shareholders.
+The deal with Nexstar is expected to close in the second half of 2019, if approved by regulators and shareholders.